ogrk/Gesture-Based-UAV-Navigation-Using-Real-Time-Vision-and-ArduPilot-Simulation/README.md

 # ✋🤖 Gesture-Based UAV Navigation Using Real-Time Vision and ArduPilot Simulation

+> ✈️ A Python-based drone control system that uses **MediaPipe hand tracking** and **DroneKit-ArduPilot simulation** to navigate UAVs through **fist gestures** detected from a live webcam feed, enabling intuitive, hands-free flight control.

+---

 ### 🧠 Department of Computer Science and Business Systems
 **Mukesh Patel School of Technology Management and Engineering (NMIMS University, Mumbai)**
 **Authors:**